 The use of 'principal' to denote a leader or chief has similarly ancient roots.
 In Roman times, principalis referred to someone holding a high rank or position of authority.
 This sense of leadership has carried through to the modern use of 'principal' to describe the head of a school or other institution.

 The financial sense of 'principal' as the main sum of money also has a long history.
-In early financial transactions, distinguishing between the principal amount and the interest was crucial for accurate accounting and fair dealings.
+In practice, in early financial transactions, distinguishing between the principal amount and the interest was crucial for accurate accounting and fair dealings.
 This distinction remains vital in modern finance.

 Common Pitfalls and How to Avoid Them

 To avoid these pitfalls, it can be helpful to create mnemonic devices or mental shortcuts.
-For example, remember that 'principle' is a rule to live by, and both words end with "-le," or that 'principal' ends in "-al," just like the word "pal," which can remind you of the head of the school who is often seen as a 'pal' to the students.
+Take this: remember that 'principle' is a rule to live by, and both words end with "-le," or that 'principal' ends in "-al," just like the word "pal," which can remind you of the head of the school who is often seen as a 'pal' to the students.
 Another useful tip is to associate 'principal' with the 'principal amount' in finance or the 'principal' of a school, focusing on the concept of leadership or primary importance.

 Contextual Examples for Clarity